 This ebook will give you an understanding of what black and white photography is all about, and why it’s such a beautiful medium for creative self-expression.

 The Magic of Black & White: Part II – Craft

 In The Magic of Black & White: Part II – Craft I explain how I process my black & white photos step by step using Photoshop CS and Photoshop Elements.
 I guide you through the transformation process that starts with a colour photo and ends with a beautiful, toned black & white image.

 This ebook is the sequel to The Magic of Black & White: Part I – Vision.
 Craft and vision go together – black and white photography becomes truly magical when the two meet, and you have the technical skills to bring your creative vision alive.

 The Magic of Black & White: Part III – Nine Photos

 The Magic of Black & White: Part III – Nine Photos In this ebook I take you through nine black and white images with the intention of explaining the more advanced Photoshop techniques behind them.

 To be anything more than a technical exercise Photoshop technique needs to be aligned with creative vision.
 The thoughts and emotions that drive our vision are just as important as the Photoshop techniques required to achieve them.
 This ebook helps you think about how you see the world and how you can set yourself a creative brief to express your vision.

-To help promote my photography ebooks I offer a 30% commission on generated sales to affiliates who spread the word about my ebooks on their websites and networks.
-If you’d like to join my growing affiliate program, then please email me at andrewsgibsonwriter [at] gmail.com for details.
+To help promote my photography ebooks I offer a generous 30% commission on generated sales to affiliates who spread the word about my ebooks on their websites and networks.
+If you’d like to apply to join my growing affiliate program, then please email me at andrewsgibsonwriter [at] gmail.com for details.